Advice for clinically extremely vulnerable people

 - people with cancer who are having chemotherapy

 - people who are having radical radiotherapy for lung cancer.
 This includes people with bowel cancer whose cancer has spread to the lung

 - people receiving immunotherapy treatments

-For the full list, please refer to government guidance.
+For full guidance, please refer to the government website.

 If you think you have developed symptoms of COVID-19 such as a new, continuous cough or fever, seek clinical advice using the NHS 111 online coronavirus service or call NHS 111.
 Do this as soon as you get symptoms.